-If it is an unexpected absence i.e. illness, then please phone 01933 231275 in the first instance on the day of absence, (NOT Reception or the Attendance line) otherwise your absence could be recorded as unauthorised and a call home will be made.
+If it is an unexpected absence i.e. illness, then please phone 01933 231275 in the first instance on the day of absence, (Not Reception or the Attendance line) otherwise your absence could be recorded as unauthorised and a call home will be made.

 We ask that doctor and dentist appointments are made OUT OF SCHOOL HOURS wherever possible.
 Driving lessons during the school day are not permitted under any circumstances.

-As a brief guide: denim, hoodies, leggings, t-shirts with slogans etc on the front, and trainers or plimsolls type footwear are not permitted.
+As a brief guide: denim, hoodies, leggings, t-shirts with slogans etc on the front, short skirts and trainers or plimsolls type footwear are not permitted.
 A full copy of the dress code is sent out with every acceptance letter.

 If in doubt please speak to a member of the VI Form team.